TrellixVulnTeam/openmm_orion_SBRH/docs/source/tutorials.rst

 poses concatenated and analyzed together.
-The strip chart and the table below it (table `Cluster Percentage by Pose for ligand 35 (6 poses)` both point to a clear grouping by pose: poses 0, 3,and 5 only show cluster 0 occupancy (blue), and poses 1, 2, and 4 only cluster 1 occupancy (green).
+The strip chart and the table below it (table `Cluster Percentage by Pose for ligand 35 (6 poses)` both point to a clear grouping by pose: poses 0, 3,and 5 show predominantly cluster 0 occupancy (blue), and poses 1, 2, and 4 show predominantly cluster 1 occupancy (green).

 .. figure_STMD_lig35_stripChart6poses: